bcgov/keycloak-example-apps/examples/oidc/public-dc/react/README.md

 - Create an integration with DC as one of the selected IDPs
 - When creating the integration request add `http://localhost:3000/*` to the list of valid redirect URIs for your integration.
 - Install the BC Wallet on your mobile device [Demo Instructions](https://digital.gov.bc.ca/digital-trust/showcase/demo)
-- This example should only be used in Dev/Test when testing.
+- This example should only be used in Dev/Test when testing:
+   - At the time of writing this update, please use the `sso-pathfinder-1` credential for dev/test
-- Must ensure the Joyce person credential is added to your BC Wallet.
-Please read [here](https://digital.gov.bc.ca/digital-trust/showcase/demo) **and stay tuned as the DC team provides a link to additional material**
+   - By September 2024 we anticipate you can use the the `showcase-demo` credential where you add the `Joyce person credential` to your BC Wallet.
+Please read [here](https://digital.gov.bc.ca/digital-trust/showcase/demo)
+- **stay tuned as the DC team provides a link to additional material**

 Note: the redirect uri for your integration must match that of the example app you are running.
 For a local deployment that would be `http://localhost:3000/*`.